mmautner/mirror/README.md

 	}

-[Mirror](https://github.com/mmautner/mirror) aims to be a library for literally "generating" applications from database schema ,while retaining the ability to rapidly iterate on the schema's design.
+[Mirror](https://github.com/mmautner/mirror) aims to be a library for literally "generating" applications from a database schema while retaining the ability to rapidly iterate on its design.

 The ideal: